Be ready for severe wind gusts in Dunedin and Otago Peninsula

 People using medical equipment that relies on electricity should ensure they are prepared for power disruptions and if there is an immediate health threat, contact their health provider or call 111.

-To report downed power lines, or trees in power lines, please contact Delta on 0800 433 582.
+To report downed lines, or trees in power lines, please contact Aurora Energy on 0800 22 00 05.

 To report a loss of power, please contact your electricity retailer.